tradecloud/tradecloud-docs-api-v2/supplier/send-order-response/attach-document.md

 ## Method 1.
 Attach a document using the Tradecloud object-storage

 {% hint style="warning" %}
-Your integration should only upload doucments and images with [supported Media Types and File Extensions](/security/media-types.md)
+Your integration should only upload documents and images with [supported Media Types and File Extensions](/security/media-types.md)
 {% endhint %}

 ### Step 1.
 Upload a document to the Tradecloud object-storage